Basis-Theory/docs/source/includes/_javascript_module.md

 <aside class="warning">
-<b>Warning</b> - If you're looking to use this module for storing payments cards, keep in mind that you will need to complete a <i>SAQ-A-PM</i> survey for Basis Theory to keep on file.
+<span>Warning - If you're looking to use this module for storing payments cards, keep in mind that you will need to complete a <i>SAQ-A-PM</i> survey for Basis Theory to keep on file.
-This survey will identify and enforce certain data protections for the PCI compliance of your frontend systems (ones touching the card data).
+This survey will identify and enforce certain data protections for the PCI compliance of your frontend systems (ones touching the card data).</span>
 </aside>

 - [Install](#install)